flyingmachine/nanoc-blog/content/programming/datomic-for-five-year-olds.md

 affords more power than a schemaless database.

 Additionally, a database's information model is defined by its approach to time.
-Datomic's approach to time different from most, if not all, existing databases.
+Datomic's approach to time is different from most, if not all, existing databases.

-Below are the schema systems for relational dbs, schemaless dbs, and datomic, followed by a comparison of the way these systems handle time.
+Below are the schema systems for relational dbs, schemaless dbs, and datomic, followed by a comparison of the way the information models handle time.

 ### Relational Schemas